JuliaAstro/LombScargle.jl/docs/src/index.md

     datapoints with lower uncertainties.
 The case where all measurements have the same uncertainty (a condition known as
     [homoskedasticity](https://en.wikipedia.org/wiki/Homoscedasticity)) results in a
-    costant weights vector, like if there are no uncertainties at all.
+    constant weights vector, like if there are no uncertainties at all.
 If you have homoskedastic errors, you do not need to provide them to [`lombscargle`](@ref).